cambiatus/backend/README.md

 ## Contributing

-When you are ready to make your first contribution please check out our [Contribution guide](/.github/contributing.md), this will get your up to speed on where and how to start.
+When you are ready to make your first contribution please check out our [contribution guide](/.github/contributing.md), this will get your up to speed on where and how to start.

 Once done with the contributing guide, here are some developing tips to help you: